rpat9/MasterChef/masterchef-backend/README.md

 | S3               | <1 GB storage    | ~$1                     |
 | CloudWatch       | Logs + metrics   | ~$5                     |
 | **Total**        |                  | **~$56/month**          |

-*Note: This is deployment-ready infrastructure that anyone can deploy to their own AWS account.
-The maintainer chooses not to deploy to avoid recurring costs, demonstrating zero-cost local development while maintaining production-ready code quality.*

 ---